Progressive web app: Characteristics

 Progressive web apps are all designed to work on any browser that is compliant with the appropriate web standards.
 As with other cross-platform solutions, the goal is to help developers build cross-platform apps more easily than they would with native apps.
 Progressive web apps employ the progressive enhancement web development strategy.

 Some progressive web apps use an architectural approach called the App Shell Model.
 In this model, service workers store the Basic User Interface or "shell" of the responsive web design web application in the browser's offline cache.
 This model allows for PWAs to maintain native-like use with or without web connectivity.
 This can improve loading time, by providing an initial static frame, a layout or architecture into which content can be loaded progressively as well as dynamically.

-Installation criteria
+Technical criteria

-The technical baseline criteria for a site to be considered a progressive web app and therefore being capable of being installed by browsers were described by Russell in a follow-up post and updated since:
+The technical baseline criteria for a site to be considered a progressive web app and therefore capable of being installed by browsers were described by Russell in 2016 and updated since: